Initial events of the Rwandan genocide: Civil war starts again between the RGF and the RPF

-On April 7, it was decided that Madame Agathe Uwilingiyimana, the prime minister of the interim government and someone who worked vigilantly towards establishing the BBTG, should give a speech to the populace calling for calm.
+On April 7, it was decided that Uwilingiyimana, who worked vigilantly towards establishing the BBTG, should give a speech to the populace calling for calm.
 Radio Rwanda was the chosen, government controlled radio station, but she was denied access and assassinated shortly thereafter.
-With Madame Agathe murdered and the government controlled radio station off limits, there was no one to calm the civilians.
+With the government controlled radio station off limits, there was no one left to calm civilians.
 Misinformation and hate speech began to fill the radio waves from the independent station, RTLM.
-RTLM immediately blamed Belgian peacekeepers and the RPF for the President's plane crash, asking for the population to rise up and kill the peace keepers and all Tutsi 'cockroaches'.
+RTLM immediately blamed Belgian peacekeepers and the RPF for the President's plane crash, asking for the population to rise up and kill the peace keepers and all Tutsi "cockroaches".
 Fear and hate, already deeply rooted within the country, was further spread at lightning speed, leaving UNAMIR powerless to stop the broadcasts despite pleas to the RGF to cease transmissions.

 The RPF (Rwandese Patriotic Front) became the only force capable of stopping the Presidential Guard (along with the Gendarmes and Interahamwe - Kinyarwanda for 'those who attack together') who were setting up roadblocks throughout Kigali and starting the process of slaughtering Tutsis and moderate Hutus.
 The Interahamwe were composed of local citizens, driven to extreme hate against the Tutsis, and were very difficult to control due to their close ties to the local communities and alliance with the RGF.
 UNAMIR's hands were tied.
 So the RPF, now out of options, launched major offenses against the RGF, with the RGF returning fire.
 The RGF leadership disavowed any connection with the 'rogue' gangs committing the killings, though the RGF leader, Colonel Théoneste Bagosora, was later convicted of being a key orchestrator of the genocide.
 With all diplomatic ties severed, the only way to end the slaughter was to battle the RGF and wrestle control away from the Hutu extremist groups.
 The RPF were also guilty of bloodshed; some Hutu extremists who were thought, or known, to have killed innocent civilians were killed by the RPF, although not nearly to the extent of the 800,000 murdered Tutsis.

 The fighting which began late on the evening of April 6 did not end for another hundred days, leaving hundreds of thousands dead, missing, and displaced.